 Although we may have rights regarding various issues, and we may be perfectly within our rights to exercise them, I hope I will always question whether it is actually the right thing to do (or say) given certain circumstances.
 Is it a compassionate response?
-Or is it one of arrogance that says this is my right and you are going to have to live with its consequences?
+Or is it one that says this is my right and you are going to have to live with its consequences?

 Freedom of speech (and action) is a powerful tool, but used selfishly can easily become a powerful weapon.
 Therefore "freedom of speech is not absolute and responsibilities are attached to it".3

 With freedom of speech we have been given the tools and the responsibility for seeking to build bridges of mutual respect and understanding therefore negating the need to defend our own position from attack.

 “The truth is that we are always forgetting the fact that other people beyond our tribal boundaries are actually as real as we are.
 No amount of beard stroking or political debate can make us empathise with the strange aliens that throng the world beyond.”4 What we may be witnessing is a global reaction akin to closing ranks by shutting our borders and ignoring or expelling those who are not like us.

 Which brings me to the second of my two key words.
 Coexistence.